🎯 How to Approach Trade Shows When Selling Into Retail: A Short Guide for Amazon & DTC Brands

 ROI matters.
 Ask:

 Pro tip: Start with one or two high-impact shows per year.
-Master those before adding more.
+Master those before adding more; fewer shows better executed has a better ROI than more shows done sloppily.
 If you can write a lot of orders at a show, you can significantly offset your cost.
-Know how frequently accounts reorder and use estimates to calculate when you will make your money back.
+Know how frequently your existing accounts reorder and extrapolate estimates to calculate when you will make your money back.

-Samples: Make sure they’re easy to access, display, and (if applicable) try.
+• Samples: Make sure they’re easy to access, display, and (if applicable) try.
+Handouts are great too— just put followup info with the sample!

 Keep things clean, professional, and attractive.
 Buyers like to work with brands that won’t cause them headaches.
 Show you have your act together.